Joachim Löw: Germany ready for 'regeneration' but not before Euro 2020 | DW | 11.03.2021

 On Thursday, the Germany boss, who will leave his role after Euro 2020 this summer, said he believed history was about to repeat itself.
 But this time he will not play a central role.

 "In 2024, we have a home European Championship.
-Like in 2006 [the home World Cup], it can lead to an explosion with huge enthusiasm in the team, in society," he told a Zoom press conference on Thursday.
+Like in 2006 [the World Cup in Germany], it can lead to an explosion with huge enthusiasm in the team, in society," he told a Zoom press conference on Thursday.

 "Germany was able to present itself in a new light.
 It led to regeneration, new paths, new zest and to a change of thinking.
 That should also be the case in 2024, especially in terms of regeneration.